-Only students who are admitted to the master’s programme Cultural Anthropology and Development Sociology, specialisation Policy in Practice can take part in this course.
+Only students who are admitted to the master’s programme Cultural Anthropology and Development Sociology, specialisation Sociology of Policy in Practice can take part in this course.

-A list research topics is available on our website, tab Cultural Anthropology and Development Sociology (MSc), Policy in Practice research internships.
+A list of Sociology of Policy in Practice Research internships is available on our website tab Cultural Anthropology and Development Sociology (MSc) and is being permanently updated.

-The course Research Design encompasses a compulsory ‘Methodology in Practice’ (MiP) week, which is intended to provide you with hands on training with respect to ethnologic method.
+The course Research Design encompasses a mandatory ‘Methodology in Practice’ (MiP) week, which is intended to provide students with hands-on training in ethnographic method.
 See details below, under Timetable.

-- Helping the student to systematically formulate the questions that are central to their MSc research, positioned in relation to relevant academic debates.
+- Helping students to systematically formulate the questions that are central to their MSc research, positioned in relation to relevant academic debates.

 Please see the schedule